Cardiovascular Disease Prevention

 Blood Pressure Optimisation

-The management of hypertension remains a key element of HI NENC’s CVD Prevention Programme.
-HI NENC, working in collaboration with NENC ICB, is delivering a ‘back to basics’ education programme to healthcare professionals working in and supporting primary care in…
+The management of hypertension is a key element of HI NENC’s CVD Prevention Programme.
+HI NENC, working with NENC ICB, is delivering a ‘back to basics’ blood pressure optimisation education programme to healthcare professionals working in and supporting primary care…

 Chronic Kidney Disease